Use case

 Upload PDFs

-Start with one PDF for QA or use a ZIP when you need to process a larger set.
+Start with one PDF for QA or use a ZIP when you need to process a larger recurring set.

 2